salohcin98/JDBC-school-register/README.md

 # JDBC Registration System

-This project is a demonstration of using JDBC with Oracle SQL on the USC Upstate servers.
+This project demonstrates using JDBC with Oracle SQL on the USC Upstate servers.
 The primary goal of the project is to implement a registration system for classes and students within the school.

 ## Table of Contents
 - [Introduction](#introduction)